Inner Niger Delta: Location and description

+History

 In the early 19th century, Seku Amadu founded a Massina Empire in the region, building a capital at Hamdullahi in 1820.
 The Massina fell to El Hadj Umar Tall's Toucouleur Empire in 1862, who in turn fell to the French army.
 The region became a part of the country of Mali on its independence in 1960.

 Ecology

 October, 1996: the dark green vegetation is lush when water from the summer rains passes through the region, causing floods.
 It provides a strong visual contrast with the surrounding desert countryside.
 By April 1997, the wetlands have dried up, and the inland delta is a uniform tan colour.
 The white box outlines the area covered by view.

 The Niger inland Delta lies in the Sahelian zone, and has an ecosystem that is largely dependent on the amount of flooding it receives.

 Precipitation in the water basins of the upper course of the Bani and Niger rivers makes for rising water levels downstream.
 The rising water floods varying parts of the low-level delta area, with the water rise determined by the amount of rain fallen upstream.
 This in turn, is influenced by the northward movement of the Intertropical Convergence Zone.
 A delay exists between the peak amount of precipitation and the maximum water level in the inland delta area.
 While the wet season lasts three months from July till September, the western and southern edges of the delta area are not flooded until early to mid-October.
 The consequence is that parts of the delta are flooded while the dry season is well under way.
 Note that only the lowest patches are flooded annually: higher elevations receive flooding in more intermittent periods due to the changing degrees of waterlevel rises.
 This division in roughly three zones (flooded, periodically flooded and not-periodically flooded), makes for patches that vary in their nature according to their proximity to a main body water and elevation.

 In turn, this strongly affects land use in and around the inland delta, as human impact is driven by agriculture, both irrigated and rainfed, grazing and browsing of herds and flocks and the collection of wood for fuel, all dependent on the availability of water.
+The variable environment has led the different peoples of the delta to develop different traditional specializations, the Marka people being cultivators of rice, the Bambara growers of millet and sorghum, the Fulani and Tuareg the leading herdsmen, and the Bozo and Somono the leading fishermen, with each group keeping its own adaptations to unpredictable flooding secret from the others.